How Much Will a Garage Door Repair Cost?

 Identifying the Problem

 Possible issues that could cause malfunctioning include a broken spring, cable or motor.
-Aside from the garage door itself, there may be an electrical problem preventing the garage door’s motor from receiving electricity, in which case an electrician may need to be called in.
+Aside from the garage door itself, there may be an electrical problem preventing the garage door’s motor from receiving power, in which case an electrician may need to be called in.

 Electric garage doors are powered by motors that pull a chain connected to the door.
 The garage door motor is positioned on the ceiling so that the chain and other hardware are as close to dead center as possible.
 Occasionally the motor is installed off of dead center because of obstacles, but this should be avoided because it can lead to problems over time.

 There are parts within the motor that regulate how far the door should close or open.
 If any of these parts gets knocked out of position or breaks, it could prevent the door from completely opening or closing.
 Motor repairs generally cost between $150 and $400, depending on the extent of the damage.

 Once your garage door is repaired, it’s important to properly maintain your garage door by keeping the tracks clean and periodically applying oil to the hinges, bearings and springs.
 This will not only prevent future malfunctions and save you repair costs, but it will also add to the overall life of the door.